ernestomancebo/shift_match/README.md

 ### The file

-Important to note is the file structure.
-The given file must complaint the following format per line: `Employee Name=DDHH:MM-HH:MM,DDHH:MM-HH:MM,...` , being: `DD` a day acronym, valid values are: `MO, TU, WE, TH, FR, SA, SU `; `HH:MM` is the time of the day in a 24H format. **IMPORTANT: ** as a shift is a time range, it must be placed the clock in time first followed by the clock out.
-An example would be: `RENE=MO10:00-12:00,TU10:00-12:00`, and this is read: *Rene clocks in the monday at 10 and clocks out at 12*.
+Important to note that it is the file structure.
+The given file must comply the following format per line: `Employee Name=DDHH:MM-HH:MM,DDHH:MM-HH:MM,...`, being: `DD` a day acronym, valid values are: `MO, TU, WE, TH, FR, SA, SU `; `HH:MM` is the time of the day in a 24H format. **IMPORTANT:** as a shift is a time range, it must be placed the clock in time first followed by the clock out.
+An example would be: `RENE=MO10:00-12:00,TU10:00-12:00`, and this is read: *Rene clocks in on mondays at 10 and clocks out at 12*.